Clayton Christensen

 Clayton Magleby Christensen (April 6, 1952 – January 23, 2020) was an American academic and business consultant who developed the theory of "disruptive innovation", which has been called the most influential business idea of the early 21st century.
 Christensen introduced "disruption" in his 1997 book The Innovator's Dilemma, and it led The Economist to term him "the most influential management thinker of his time."
-He was the Kim B. Clark Professor of Business Administration at the Harvard Business School (HBS), and was also a leader and writer in the Church of Jesus Christ of Latter-day Saints (LDS Church).
-He was one of the founders of the Jobs to Be Done development methodology.
+He was the Kim B. Clark Professor of Business Administration at the Harvard Business School (HBS).

+He was one of the founders of the Jobs to Be Done development methodology..
 Christensen was also a co-founder of Rose Park Advisors, a venture capital firm, and Innosight, a management consulting and investment firm specializing in innovation.

+He was also a leader and writer in the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Early life

 Clayton Christensen was born on April 6, 1952, in Salt Lake City, Utah, the second of eight children born to Robert M. Christensen (1926–1976) and his wife, Verda Mae Christensen (née Fuller; 1922–2004).
 He grew up in the Rose Park neighborhood of Salt Lake City and attended West High School, where he was student body president.
 At 6 ft 8 in tall, he was also an avid basketball player.
 Christensen and his siblings were raised as members of the LDS Church.